iTwin/itwinjs-core/common/api/presentation-frontend.api.md

 import { RulesetVariable } from '@bentley/presentation-common';
 import { SelectionInfo } from '@bentley/presentation-common';
 import { SelectionScope } from '@bentley/presentation-common';
-import { SelectionScopeParams } from '@bentley/presentation-common';
+import { SelectionScopeProps } from '@bentley/presentation-common';
 import { SetRulesetVariableParams } from '@bentley/presentation-common';
 import { UnsetRulesetVariableParams } from '@bentley/presentation-common';
 import { UpdateHierarchyStateParams } from '@bentley/presentation-common';